Alexmarco-gif/pytorch-deep-learning-professional-path/README.md

 ## 🚀 Phase 2: Intermediate (Current Focus)

-The current phase is dedicated to mastering Convolutional Neural Networks (CNNs) and crucial optimization techniques necessary for handling image data and preparing for advanced architectures.
+This phase was focused on mastering Convolutional Neural Networks (CNNs) and essential optimization techniques needed for high-performance computer vision tasks.
+The key success was implementing and utilizing Transfer Learning.

-### Upcoming Modules:

-1.  **Convolutional Layers:** `nn.Conv2d`, Stride, Padding, and feature extraction.
-2.  **Architectures & Pooling:** Implementing basic CNN structures and using `nn.MaxPool2d`.
+Core Concepts Covered:
+* Convolutional Layers (`nn.Conv2d`): Understanding kernels, stride, padding, and feature map shape transformations.

+* CNN Architectures: Combining Conv, ReLU, and Pooling (`nn.MaxPool2d`) layers into cohesive network structures (e.g., MiniVGG).

-3.  **Advanced Data Augmentation:** Utilizing `torchvision.transforms` for robust training.
+* Data Augmentation: Using `torchvision.transforms` for robust training, including `RandomCrop`, `HorizontalFlip`, and essential `Normalization`.

-4.  **Optimization:** Implementing Batch Normalization and Learning Rate Scheduling.
+* Optimization: Integrating Batch Normalization (`nn.BatchNorm2d`) and Dropout (`nn.Dropout`) for training stability and regularization.

+* Learning Rate Scheduling: Implementing `StepLR` to dynamically adjust the learning rate during training.

+* Transfer Learning: Loading pre-trained models (`ResNet-18`) and utilizing the Feature Extractor (Fine-Tuning) method to achieve high accuracy with minimal data.
+*
 ### Phase 2 Capstone:

-* **Transfer Learning Project:** Classifying a custom image dataset by fine-tuning a pre-trained model (e.g., **ResNet-18**).
+CIFAR-10 Transfer Learning:	Built a high-performance image classifier by fine-tuning the last few layers of a pre-trained ResNet-18 model on the CIFAR-10 dataset, achieving an accuracy of >88%.

 ---